San7o/hive-operator/docs/DESIGN.md

 - `inode-no`: The inode number of the file to trace, needed by the eBPF program.
-- `kernel-id`: An unique identifier of a running kernel, to discriminate which loader controller should handle this `HiveData`.
+- `kernel-id`: An unique identifier of a running kernel, to discriminate which loader controller should handle this `KiveData`.

-The annotations are used as additional information for the `HiveAlert` when an access is detected by the eBPF program.
+The annotations are used as additional information for the `KiveAlert` when an access is detected by the eBPF program.

-The `trap-id` is used to identify which `HiveTrap` generated this `HiveData`.
+The `trap-id` is used to identify which `KiveTrap` generated this `KiveData`.

-<a name="hivedata-reconciliation"></a>
+<a name="kivedata-reconciliation"></a>

-### HiveData Reconciliation
+### KiveData Reconciliation

-Upon CRUD changes of the `HiveData` resource, the controller does the
+Upon CRUD changes of the `KiveData` resource, the controller does the
 following:

-1. Fetch the `HivePolicy` and `HiveData` resources in the cluster.
+1. Fetch the `KivePolicy` and `KiveData` resources in the cluster.

-2. Check if each `HiveData` (referring to this kernel id) does have a corresponding `HiveTrap` from an `HivePolicy`.
+2. Check if each `KiveData` (referring to this kernel id) does have a corresponding `KiveTrap` from an `KivePolicy`.

-  If it does, then we update the eBPF map with the information from the `HiveData`.
-It it does not, then the `HiveTrap` has been eliminated and the `HiveData` should be deleted.
+  If it does, then we update the eBPF map with the information from the `KiveData`.
+It it does not, then the `KiveTrap` has been eliminated and the `KiveData` should be deleted.

 3. Fill the rest of the eBPF map with zeros so that we do not leave old values that where there before.